 Eric Balchunas, senior exchange-traded fund analyst at Bloomberg tweeted this chart on the outflows from unit trusts during this period.

 Many commentators were questioning the fortitude of passive index investors.
-They question whether they would suffer from the same behavioral tendency as normal investors when volatility in the market picks up.
+They question whether they would suffer from the same behavioural tendency as normal investors when volatility in the market picks up.